junxit/us-congress-bills-111/metadata.md

 - 2010-07-21 — Mr. Gordon (TN) moved to suspend the rules and agree to the resolution.
 - 2010-07-21 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 454). (text: CR H5878)
 - 2010-07-21 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 454).(text: CR H5878)
+- 2010-07-22 — Received in the Senate and referred to the Committee on Commerce, Science, and Transportation.